 Finally, although no one wants to think about this possibility, it is important to be prepared in case of a mental health crisis, particularly where there is a safety risk.
 Again, preparing yourself in advance by knowing the on- and off-campus resources ahead of time is far better than scrambling to get information when things are acutely difficult.
 Familiarize yourself with the services available to your child on and nearby campus.
 Know the emergency phone numbers for their area.
 Look into any national resources that might help, such as the national suicide prevention lifeline, where you can text or call 988 (in the US).

 In my experience, moms who focus only on the good stuff often leave their kids unprepared when the bad stuff happens.
-If you would like more information about the challenges college students face and how you can be prepared, you can go to my website to learn about my specialized coaching and on-demand webinar: “COLLEGE UNCOVERED: 10 Things Moms Need to Know About College Life” You can also learn about services that I offer for your big kid!
+If you would like more information about the struggles college students face and how you can be prepared, please check out my COLLEGE UNCOVERED Toolkit, which includes comprehensive resources to help mothers empower themselves and their college students for the myriad risks and challenges of college life.
+You can also learn about services that I offer for your big kid!